bmcda37/IndependentResearch-SIEM/Network Config ReadMe.md

-# Configuration for Docker Compose, Docker Bridge Network, &  Port Forwarding
+# Configuration of Docker Compose, Docker Bridge Network, &  Port Forwarding

+## Purpose

+Our Docker-Compose.yml file is located at ```/wazuh-docker/single-node``` .
+Once within our directory, we will be able to run the ```docker-compose up -d``` cmd to run all the containers outlined in our compose.

+Docker Compose allows us to group our containers within one network which is created by Docker.
+Within this group, the docker containers can be ran together while allowing them to communicate with each other.
+This is beneficial for our Wazuh cluster since we will need the Wazuh Manager, Wazuh Indexer, and Wazuh Dashboard to send/recieve data.

 ## Docker-Compose.yml File